Math Challengers

 Click the refresh button on your browser to make sure you are reading the most up-to-date version of this page.News

-Please fill out your team rosters.
+Invitations to Provincial Finals and Online Contest scores are now posted.
+Please navigate to our Results page.Coaches - if your school is invited, please fill out your team roster(s) for the Provincial Finals.
 We need the names of the contestants so that we can pre-load them into our scoring system.
 Please navigate to the Registration page to find the form.

-Check this section and the Events page to updated contest information.
-We will post any important or urgent information you might need.
+Check this section and the Events page for updated contest information.

 Math Challengers in the news.